KratosMultiphysics/KratosSalomePlugin/README.md

 # Kratos Salome Plugin
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](LICENSE) [![Github CI](https://github.com/philbucher/KratosSalomePlugin/workflows/Plugin%20CI/badge.svg)](https://github.com/philbucher/KratosSalomePlugin/actions) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/6a94f3a9a36b409285fe6c27d8adf9d9)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=philbucher/KratosSalomePlugin&amp;utm_campaign=Badge_Grade)

-Plugin for the [SALOME platform](https://www.salome-platform.org/) with which it can be used as preprocessor for the finite-element programm [KratosMultiphysics](https://github.com/KratosMultiphysics/Kratos)
+Plugin for the [SALOME platform](https://www.salome-platform.org/) with which it can be used as preprocessor for the finite element programm [KratosMultiphysics](https://github.com/KratosMultiphysics/Kratos).

+**Note:** This plugin is currently work in progress.
+Furthermore it is more research oriented, which means that the user has to have more knowledge of Kratos itself.
+For a more consolidated solution please check the [GiD interface](https://github.com/KratosMultiphysics/GiDInterface).

+**How does it work?**
+This plugin is purely python based, which means that Salome does not have to be compiled.
+It is sufficient to download the binaries provided by Salome and set up the plugin by following the instructions in the next section.
+The plugin works with meshes created in the *Mesh* module of Salome.

-## Installation
+## Setup
   - Clone the repo

   - Windows